MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

     - `missing`
 - Information is missing because it was not collected during a historical sampling event, or the collection records burnt down:
     - `missing: not collected`
+- Information is missing because the sample is a negative control:
-- not applicable: control sample
+    - `not applicable: control sample`
 - missing: endangered species

 ## How to fill in sample age information